Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 Currently, two subtypes are defined
 * endpoint like a hotend is assembled at the end of the robot arms
 * endpoint is used as print bed or workpiece bed and moved by the robot arms, the hotend/drill is in fixed position.
 The XYZ movements of the robot are reverse to the G-Code movements.
-The bed thickness must be subtracted from tool's Z length